Some posts contain compensated links. Please read this disclaimer for more info.

 The top two places to explore are the Hermitage Centre and Winter Palace.
 The palace is highly elaborate and decadent inside with its marque floors, crystal chandeliers, and decorative moldings.
 The pictures of the Tsars are magnificent.
 It’s hard to describe the profoundly beautiful and remarkable interior of this palace; you have to see it to believe it.

-Our last port of call before ending this fabulous trip across Asia and Russia was the Grand Palace at Peterhof.
+Before ending this fabulous trip across Asia and Russia, our last port of call was the Grand Palace at Peterhof.
 It takes about 30 minutes to get there on the hydrofoil.